agduchesne/occupancy_syrphidae/README.md

 *SyrphidModel.txt* —— This text file contains the occupancy model, written in BUGS language to be used by JAGS.
 To run the model, the R scripts use the package 'Rjags' to interpret this file.

-*FinalModel* —— This folder contains the outputs of the main script, including species tables and occupancy estimates.
+*MainModel* —— This folder contains the outputs of the main script, including species tables and occupancy estimates.

 *PriorPredictiveCheck.R* —— This R script analyzes and plots the Prior Predictive Check output, which is created by syrphidae_occupancy_main.R and stored in the PriorPredCheck folder.